Asher-1/ACloudViewer/3rdparty/README.txt

-This folder contains a set of external libraries that are used in Open3D.
+This folder contains a set of external libraries that are used in CloudViewer.

-We want to make Open3D self-contained and cross-platform consistent.
-So Open3D does not detect system installed libraries and always links to these external libraries.
+We want to make CloudViewer self-contained and cross-platform consistent.
+So CloudViewer does not detect system installed libraries and always links to these external libraries.

 Some external libraries rely on basic system level libraries such as OpenGL and